 - Chocolate - The flavonoids and polyphenols found in chocolate are antioxidants that help protect your skin and help reduce lines and wrinkles.
 Try adding cocoa powder or a few squares of melted chocolate in your scrub.

 - Rice - Ground rice (pulsed in the food processor), another exfoliant, is gentle enough to use in scrubs whether for the body or face.

 - Raw Honey – Honey is amazing for leaving your skin silky smooth and moisturized!
 It is gentle enough to cleanse without stripping or drying out your skin.
 It is good for all skin types.

-- Vitamin E Oil – This is great way to add extra moisturizing to you scrubs.
-For the recipes listed here, start with about 1/2 tsp.
-More sugar can be added to sugar scrub recipes to get the right consistency.
+- Vitamin E Oil - This is great way to add extra moisturizing to you scrubs.
+For the recipes listed here, start with about ½ teaspoon You can add more sugar to sugar scrub recipes to get the right consistency.

 - Himalayan Salt - This yields a more coarse scrub and the salt crystals tend to be larger than sugar crystals.

-- Epsom Salt – Sometimes used in foot or body scrubs, Epsom salt is a great source of magnesium sulfate and is known to help with detox.
+- Epsom Salt - Epsom salt is sometimes used in foot or body scrubs.
+It is a great source of magnesium sulfate and is known to help with detox.